RobZuazua/CrashCode/Resources/Analysis/LinkedList.md

   - `Rearranging`

-I did not include Stack and HashSet questions since they are not common and they will be covered in their respective sections!
+I did not include Stack and HashSet questions in final list since they are not common and they will be covered in their respective sections!

 ## Next Steps